gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

 Some joint types allow degrees of freedom along a specified axis.
-Consider body-fixed coordinate frames attached to the parent and child links that coincide with the joint frame when the model is in its initial configuration.
+Consider body-fixed coordinate frames attached to the parent and child links that coincide with the joint frame `J` when the model is in its initial configuration.
 For descriptive purposes,
-the frame attached to the parent link is termed the joint's fixed frame, and the frame attached to the child link is termed the joint's mobilized frame.
+the frame attached to the parent link is termed the joint's fixed frame `Jf`, and the frame attached to the child link is termed the joint's mobilized frame `Jm`.
+The specification is clear that these frames are all coincident in the initial configuration `q0`: `J = Jf(q0) = Jm(q0) = J0`.
-The specification is clear about the location of the joint frame in the initial configuration but is ambiguous about its definition after joint motion, whether it is fixed with the parent link or mobilized with the child link.
+The specification is ambiguous about the definition of `J` after joint motion, whether it follows `Jf` or `Jm`.
-For a revolute joint, the rotational axis is specified by a unit Vector3 in the `<xyz>` tag under the `<axis>` element, which is constant in both the fixed and mobilized joint frames.
+For a revolute joint, the rotational axis is specified by a unit Vector3 in the `<xyz>` tag under the `<axis>` element, which is constant in both the `Jf` and `Jm` frames.

 The joint pose and axis direction for the following SDF model are illustrated in the following figure, with model frame `M`, Parent link frame `P`,